-, , , , , , , , , , , , , , , , , , , 7.NS.A.1 Add and subtract integers and other rational numbers; represent addition and subtraction on a horizontal or vertical number line diagram.
-7.NS.A.1a Describe situation ons in which opposite quantities combine to make 0.
-Content Standards 7.NS.A.1b Understand p + positive or negative direction that a number and its opp sums of rational numbers b q as the number located a distance $ q $ from $p$ , in the on depending on whether $q$ is positive or negative.
-Show osite have a sum of 0 (are additive inverses).
-Interpret y describing real-world context. btraction of rational numbers as adding the additive ow that the distance between two rational numbers on lute value of their difference, and apply this principle in 7.NS.A.1d Apply propertie numbers. s of operations as strategies to add and subtract rational Explanations Visual representations may be helpful as students begin this work; they become less necessary as students become more fluent with the operations.
-Rational numbers: use integers, fractions, and decimals Content Limits Limit fractions to halves, fourths, and eighths.
+/.NS.A.1, /.NS.A.1a, /.NS.A.1b, /.NS.A.1c, and /.NS.A.1d 7.NS.A.1 Add and subtract integers and other rational numbers; represent addition and subtraction on a horizontal or vertical number line diagram.
+7.NS.A.1a Describe situations in which opposite quantities combine to make 0.
+Content Standards 7.NS.A.1b Understand $p + q$ as the number located a distance $ q $ from p , in the positive or negative direction depending on whether q is positive or negative.
+Show that a number and its opposite have a sum of 0 (are additive inverses).
+Interpret sums of rational numbers by describing real-world context. inverse, $p - q = p + (-q)$.
+Sh the number line is the abso real-world context. btraction of rational numbers as adding the additive ow that the distance between two rational numbers on lute value of their difference, and apply this principle in numbers. s of operations as strategies to add and subtract rational Explanations be helpful as students begin this work; they become less me more fluent with the operations.
+Content Limits Rational numbers: use integers, fractions, and decimals Limit decimals to the hundredths place Limit fractions to halves, fourths, and eighths.
 Context Context is allowed.
-Sample Tas k Demands Common Item Formats Students will be required to calculate the sum of a Students will be required )) botwoon two points on a pi in calculate the distance Students will be required to identify the location of a noint that is a specified distance from another point on a number line. (b or c) Equation Response Students will be required to find the sum or difference Graphic Response Multiple Choice Response of two rational numbers. (d) Students will be required to model each step of a IVIUITI-Select Response multi-part addition/subtrac tion expression on number lines, and identify the value of the expression. (b or c) Students will be required to identify properties of values given a number line or calculation, using variables rather than actual l numbers. (b or c)
+Sample Tas k Demands Common Item Formats Students will be required number and its opposite. (k to calculate the sum of a to calculate the distance between two points on a n Students will be required t o identify the location of a ance from another point on Equation Response a number line. (b or c) Graphic Response Students will be required to find the sum or difference Multiple Choice Response of two rational numbers. (d) Multi-Select Response Students will be required to model each step of a multi-part addition/subtraction expression on number lines, and identify the value of the expression. (b or c) to identify properties of values given a number line or calculation, using variables rather than actual numbers. (b or c)